rht-labs/sre-enablement-content/docs/7-chaos-wont-hurt/2-failure-testing-pod-fault.md

     pet-battle-api-56d595fd85-sphpd   1/1     Terminating         0          26m
     </code></pre></div>

-6. You can `Archive` this experiment, then re-create it if you to run it again.
+6. You can `Archive` this experiment, then re-create it if you want to run it again.

 ### Schedule The Experiment